dhrubojoutidas/git_workshop4_prac/README.md

 📌 Note: A bare repository cannot be worked on directly — cloning creates a working copy.
 - Create and switch to a new branch: `git checkout -b change_symbols`
 - #Edit Maze.py
-- `git add .`
+- git add .
--` git commit -m "Change symbols in text"`
+-git commit -m "Change symbols in text"
-- push the new B to the remote : `git push -u origin change_symbols` ✔️ The remote repository now has a new branch created by Developer 1.
+- push the new B to the remote : `git push -u origin change_symbols ✔️ The remote repository now has a new branch created by Developer 1.

 ```